-Dysin Investment Partners can expect more than $8 million for 21-23 Anthony Street which was listed for sale this week as a development site, permit-ready for an 11-level student accommodation complex.
+Dysin Investment Partners can expect more than $8 million for 21-23 Anthony Street which now comes approved for an 11-level student accommodation complex.

-The proposal could be reworked as a hotel, traditional ‘own your own’ apartment building – or even an office – but the tower isn’t designed with any car parks.
+The permit could be reworked for a hotel, traditional ‘own your own’ apartments or office – but isn’t designed with car parks.

 The outgoing 21-23 Anthony Street

-The c1954 three level ex office and workshop on the site is utilised as a residential investment with five car garage and rooftop garden: six flats were collecting a total $57,000 in annual rent when it last sold for $5.65m.
+The c1954 three level former office and workshop at 21-23 Anthony St is used as a residential investment with five car garage and rooftop garden: six flats were collecting a total $57,000 in annual rent when it last sold for $5.65m.

 At that time, the marketing agents promoted the substantial development upside of the 291 square metre parcel – zoned Capital City 1 in a precinct of the city which has seen a major building boom since 2005.

 One of the brokers who promoted it – David Sia – has been given the appointment again.